 Another Asian place we love is down on 2nd Street.
 It's about a 15-20 minute walk and it's called Long Provincial.
 They do Vietnamese and we have taken lots of friends there and you can do family style or everyone gets their own--either way.
 Entrées (which are big) are in the $15 range.
 I can speak very highly for the braised coconut pork.
 One of my favorite dishes ever.
 They also take reservations.
 That’s a pic of their braised coconut pork right next to this.
 Yummy!

 If Asian isn't your game, you can try any of the restaurants in Pacific Place.
 It's a shopping venue that's about a 5 minute walk from the Convention Center.
-Inside there are 11 restaurants.
-We have eaten at the Gordon Biersch Brewery (good but I think it costs too much for what you get and not interesting enough for me and besides it's a chain), Il Fornaio (another chain, this one Italian) which has three restaurants in the building.
+Inside there are about eight restaurants (may be more or less as they come and go fairly quickly.
+We have eaten at Il Fornaio (although it is an Italian chain), which has three restaurants in the building.
 One snack bar place in the middle of the atrium, a full-service, sit-down Italian restaurant on the first floor and a risottoria (they server predominately pastas and risottos) below the full service one on the street level.
 The full-service one might be above your budget and I have had better Italian nearby. (see Cuoco below) There's a Johnny Rockets, a plain-Jane Mexican place, a chowder house and Thai Ginger (a little spendy for Asian food, I would go to either the aforementioned Long or Dragonfish before I went there.)

 But my friend from Colorado found a place owned by my Tom Douglas, my aforementioned favorite restaurateur called Assembly Hall.
 Not really a restaurant as much as a place to take groups, she found that she could arrange a dinner for a BUNCH of people.
 So if you are coming into town with a crowd, this might be a possibility for you.
 Assembly Hall does to a breakfast menu all day long.